Extending Latent Basis Growth Model to Explore Joint Development in the Framework of Individual Measurement Occasions: Result

 \subsection{Performance Measures}

-We summarize the simulation results of four performance metrics for each parameter across all conditions in this section: relative bias, empirical SE, relative RMSE, and empirical coverage probability of a nominal $95\%$ confidence interval.
-We can generally have unbiased and accurate point estimates with target coverage probabilities from the proposed model.
-For each parameter, we calculated each performance metric across $1,000$ repetitions under each condition and summarized the values of each performance measure across all conditions as the corresponding median and range given the size of parameters and simulation conditions.
-We provide the summary of each performance metric in the Online Supplementary Document.
+This section summarizes the simulation results for four key performance metrics: relative bias, empirical SE, relative RMSE, and empirical coverage probability for a nominal $95\%$ confidence interval.
+We calculated these metrics for each parameter across $1,000$ repetitions under each condition, and summarized the median and range values for all conditions given the scale of parameters and simulation setups.
+The proposed model generally yielded unbiased and accurate point estimates with target coverage probabilities.
+Further details for each performance metric are provided in the Online Supplementary Document.

-The proposed model generated unbiased point estimates with small empirical SEs.
-Specifically, the magnitude of the relative biases of outcome-specific growth factor means, variances, and relative growth rates were under $0.004$, $0.013$, and $0.012$, respectively.
-The magnitude of empirical SE of all parameters except $\psi_{00}^{[u]}$ and $\psi_{00}^{[yz]}$ was under $0.45$.
-Additionally, we can have accurate estimates from the proposed model.
-The magnitude of the relative RMSE of the outcome-specific growth factor means, variances, and relative growth rate was under $0.05$, $0.15$, and $0.23$, respectively.
-Moreover, the proposed parallel LBGM performed well in terms of empirical coverage probabilities since the median values of coverage probabilities were around $0.95$.
-Given the satisfactory overall performance of the proposed model, we did not further examine how the conditions that we considered in the simulation design affect the model performance.
+The proposed model produced unbiased point estimates and low empirical SEs.
+Specifically, the magnitudes of the relative biases for outcome-specific growth factor means, variances, and relative growth rates were below $0.004$, $0.013$, and $0.012$, respectively.
+The empirical SE magnitudes for all parameters, except for $\psi_{00}^{[u]}$ and $\psi_{00}^{[yz]}$, were below $0.45$.
+The model also generated accurate estimates; the magnitudes of the relative RMSEs for outcome-specific growth factor means, variances, and relative growth rates were below $0.05$, $0.15$, and $0.23$, respectively.
+Moreover, the model demonstrated excellent empirical coverage probabilities, with median values approximating $0.95$.
+Given these consistently strong performance metrics, further investigations into the effect of different simulation conditions were deemed unnecessary.